glycerine/spin_paxos/README.md

 descriptive text above the table has it stated correctly, so this confusion is easy to resolve as a typo.

+In my view, leases are needed at scale but are way over-used.
+They add a ton of costly complexity.
+We next look at how simple a system can be when it just implements Paxos without leaders and without leases.
+CAS-Paxos gets its comparison-winning highest availability by going leaderless.

 1. CASPaxos: Replicated State Machines without logs, by Denis Rystsov.